tqhuy2018/Casper-ObjectiveC-sdk/Docs/Usage.md

 ## Usage how to

-The Casper ObjectiveC SDK can be used from Project or Package writen in ObjectiveC.
+The Casper ObjectiveC SDK can be used from App Project or Package writen in ObjectiveC.

 1. [Import and using Casper ObjectiveC SDK from ObjectiveC project](Usage.md#1-import-and-using-casper-objectivec-sdk-from-objectivec-project)